fanfury-sports/furyhub/docs/cli-client/keys.md

 ### Get validator operator address

-If an address has been bonded to be a validator operator (which the address you used to create a validator), then you can use `--bech val` to get the operator's address prefixed by `iva` and the pubkey prefixed by `ivp`:
+If an address has been bonded to be a validator operator (which the address you used to create a validator), then you can use `--bech val` to get the operator's address prefixed by `iva` and the pubkey prefixed by `blackvp`:

 ```bash
 fury keys show MyKey --bech val